 Network Program Areas

-Sonia's research is primarily on health, gender and political economy.
-She has contributed to research on the creation of human capital and the long benefits of early life health interventions; public health including maternal depression, maternal mortality, domestic violence, childhood mortality; gender inequality; the political economy of public service provision; intergenerational mobility and the dynamics of mortality, fertility and sex selection.
-Her research has been set, inter alia, in India, Brazil, Colombia, Mexico, America, the UK and Sweden.
+Sonia Bhalotra is Professor of Economics at the University of Essex.
+Her research is on health, gender and political economy.
+She has contributed to understanding the creation of human capital, the long benefits of early life health interventions (clean water, antibiotics, infant care); maternal depression, maternal mortality, domestic violence, childhood mortality; gender inequality; the political economy of public service provision; accountability and the right to health; implementing universal health coverage; parental investments in children; intergenerational mobility, the gender pay gap and women’s labour force participation, and the dynamics of mortality, fertility and sex selection.
+Her research is set, inter alia, in India, Brazil, Colombia, Mexico, America, the UK and Sweden.

 She is Co-Director of the ESRC Research Centre on Micro-Social Change at ISER and Co-Investigator on an ESRC Project on Human Rights, Big Data and Technology at the Human Rights Centre.
 She holds or has recently held research awards from Grand Challenges Explorations, Grand Challenges Canada, the British Academy, the Bank of Sweden, the Swedish Research Council and the International Growth Centre.
 She is collaborating on a major NIH award led by Professor Maselko at UNC.

 Sonia has acted as Keynote or Panels on fifteen occasions in the last three years- including a British Academy debate on global inequalities, the gender equality panel at an SDG financing event at the European Investment Bank, and a forthcoming Academy of Social Science event celebrating Women in Social Science.